Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-  i was making a wrong file i open it and again i made it under js foldre and tried to run it and it worked thereafteer i have creted the upsert.cshtml and the updated it with given folder in assignment created two folder for edit and back under views / shared and added the files an given in tutorial and saved it
+  i was making a wrong file i open it and again i made it under js foldre and tried to run it and it worked thereafteer i have creted the upsert.cshtml and the updated it with given folder in assignment created two folder for edit and back under views / shared and added the files an given in tutorial and saved it i have faced lot of errors and there after i trtied tp run it firstly it is showing lot of errors but after  i tried to fix it and somehow i managed and in last i fixed all and this is gonna be my last commit